online-judge-tools/template-generator/README.md

 ### oj-prepare

-The config file for `oj-prepare` can be found at the following paths according to your operating system:
+The config file for `oj-prepare` can be found at the following paths depending on your operating system:
 `~/.config/online-judge-tools/prepare.config.toml` (Linux)
 `/Users/{user_name}/Library/Application Support/online-judge-tools/prepare.config.toml` (MacOS)